University of Waterloo News

-It is with deep sadness that we acknowledge the death of Michelle Miller, a fourth-year mathematics student at the University of Waterloo.
-Michelle passed away on June 26, 2020 in her home in Waterloo from a pre-existing medical condition.
+It is with deep sadness that we acknowledge the death of Curtis Large, a second-year arts student at the University of Waterloo.
+Curtis passed away on July 7, 2020 as a result of a tragic diving accident.

-The University’s thoughts and support are with Michelle’s family at this difficult time.
+The University’s thoughts and support are with Curtis’ family at this difficult time.